Innovation and Development Subsidies

 What you may apply for

 These subsidies are given for actions or feasibility studies for the development of editorial content in digital channels, innovations and developments in digital publishing or development of digital business models.
 Subsidies may be granted for initiatives lasting no more than 3 years and feasibility studies lasting no more than 1 year.
 The media outlet decide how much subsidies you want to apply for, but it must not exceed 40 per cent of the budget of the operation.
+For actions with special significance for the national minorities, children and youth or for people with disabilities, subsidies can make up a maximum of 75 percent of the budget.

 Innovation and development subsidies may be applied for in cooperation between several general news media.
 The partners may apply for subsidies individually or jointly, or designate one applicant to be responsible for the initiative.